 - Child Welfare Social Worker — Some social workers decide to specialize in a certain subset of the field like child welfare.
 Plenty embark on a MSW with the aim of working for child protective services.
 This is a stressful position that often has high turnover as social workers work directly with troubled families.
 The average salary of a child welfare social worker ranges from $30,000 to $50,000.

 - Substance Abuse Social Worker — Another example of someone who earns a MSW and benefits from a narrow specialization is the substance abuse social worker.
 This individual assists those who suffer from substance abuse problems.
 He meets with them, offers an assessment, builds a customized treatment plan and performs follow up appointments.
 Substance abuse social workers often work in places like rehabilitation centers, detention centers, prisons and mental health clinics.
-The Bureau of Labor Statistics reports that the median annual wage for this position is $39,270.
+The Bureau of Labor Statistics reports that the mean annual wage for this position is $44,160.

 Master’s in Social Work Financial Aid